jmoonware/bean-jmw/README.md

 source avenv/bin/activate
 ```

 Clone this project (bean-jmw) somewhere.
 This can be in the $FINROOT directory, although the repository can be anywhere.
-My preference is to keep it 'parallel' to $FINROOT
+My preference is to keep it 'parallel' to $FINROOT.
+For example, if $FINROOT is the directory 'finroot'

 ```
-mkdir $FINROOT
+mkdir finroot
 git clone https://github.com/jmoonware/bean-jmw
 cd bean-jmw
 pip install -e .